-A. Due to recent changes made by UK Visas and Immigration, holding a Junior Fellowship sadly does not entitle you to apply for a visa.
+A. Holding a Junior Fellowship sadly does not entitle you to apply for a student visa.
 As such, gaining a Junior Fellowship will have no influence on your ability to extend your current visa.

 Q. If I am not shortlisted, will it be possible to receive feedback on my application?

 A. Sadly, due to the large number of applications we receive, it is not possible to provide individual feedback to applicants who were not shortlisted for interview.